deankoch/rswat/vignettes/articles/rswat_intro.md

 #> # ℹ 14 more rows
 ```

-Variable names can also be searched directly in `rswat_docs`.
-For
+Variable names can also be searched in `rswat_docs`.
+For example the
-example searching again for ‘IPET’ turns up another name and location:
+pattern ‘IPET’ turns up a different parameter name and location: ‘ipet’
-‘ipet’ in the ‘hru-lte.hru’ file.
+in the ‘hru-lte.hru’ file.

 ``` r
 rswat_docs('IPET')